In the Back of My Mind (Fleetwood Mac song)

 "In the Back of My Mind" is a song by British-American band Fleetwood Mac from their 15th studio album, Behind the Mask (1990).
 The song was released as the album's second single for select European markets but only had a minor impact in the United Kingdom, peaking at No. 58.
-It was not made commercially available in North America, where "Hard Feelings" was released as the second single instead.
+It was not made commercially available in North America, where "Hard Feelings" was released as a single instead.
 Both singles were co-written by Billy Burnette, who was one of the guitarists enlisted to replace Lindsey Buckingham in 1987.
+On the Behind the Mask Tour, "In the Back of My Mind" was played as the opening song of the set.

 Background

+"In the Back of My Mind" was written with David Malloy, a songwriter and producer stationed in Nashville.
+Burnette presented the song to Mick Fleetwood, who agreed that it would be a good fit for Behind the Mask.
+During the song's intro, the band utilized a device created by Jimmy Hotz called the Hotz Midi Translator, a device with touch sensitive pads that can be attached to the body.

+Christine McVie, who provided additional vocals on "In the Back of My Mind", said that the song was very reminiscent of the old 'Manalishi' days.
+I don't mean the song 'Green Manalishi,' but rather, that era when Peter Green was starting to change and write all those kind of things.
+We've got four or five very heavy guitars in it.
+It isn't typical of all the songs on the album, but it is very typical of the variety that will be offered."
 In a Q&A with The Penguin, Burnette noted that the band combined three 48-track machines to fit all of their overdubs on "In the Back of My Mind".
-At the time, that feat almost landed the band in the Guinness Book of World Records for the most individual tracks used for one song.
+At the time, that feat almost landed the band in the Guinness Book of World Records for the most individual tracks used on one song.

 The B-side of "In the Back of My Mind", "Lizard People", was written by Mick Fleetwood and Peter Bardens, a former bandmate of Fleetwood.
 "Lizard People" is one of the few Fleetwood Mac songs to feature Fleetwood on lead vocals.